sumup-oss/circuit-ui/MIGRATION.md

 ### Utilities

 - The `currencyAmountUtils` have been removed.
-There is not replacement, we suggest you copy the [old implementation](https://github.com/sumup-oss/circuit-ui/blob/b3d89f43ac54ef1f7c0c2ff6f4edce92e2bd937d/src/components/CurrencyInput/CurrencyInputService.js) to your application.
+There is no replacement, we suggest you copy the [old implementation](https://github.com/sumup-oss/circuit-ui/blob/b3d89f43ac54ef1f7c0c2ff6f4edce92e2bd937d/src/components/CurrencyInput/CurrencyInputService.js) to your application.
 - The `currencyUtils` have been removed.
 Use [@sumup/intl](https://www.npmjs.com/package/@sumup/intl) instead (🤖 _currency-utils_)
 - The `textTera` style helper has been removed.
 Use the `textGiga` style helper instead.
 - The `shadowGround` and `shadowBorder` style helpers have been removed.
 Use the [`box-shadow`](https://developer.mozilla.org/en-US/docs/Web/CSS/box-shadow) CSS property instead.